 ARS §25-518 Child support arrearages; license suspension, hearing

 The Arizona Supreme Court has the Arizona Child Support Guidelines available online.
-The Arizona Child Support Guidelines were adopted by the Arizona Supreme Court for actions effective January 1, 2005.
-The Guidelines are meant to establish a standard of support for children consistent with the children’s needs and the ability of parents to pay, and to give parents and courts guidance in establishing child support orders.
+The Arizona Child Support Guidelines are meant to establish a standard of support for children consistent with the children’s needs and the ability of parents to pay, and to give parents and courts guidance in establishing child support orders.

 The Arizona Supreme Court also offers an online Child Support Calculator, which provides information about calculating a child support order.